Slettnes lighthouse is the northernmost

 small area hold a large breeding population of Arctic Skuas

-A visit at Slettnes in May or June will probably stay in your
+Divers in May.
+A visit at Slettnes in May or June will probably

 »